apache/trafficcontrol/docs/source/admin/traffic_router.rst

 Configuring Traffic Router
 ==========================

 ..
-Note:: Traffic Router 2.3 has been converted to a formal Tomcat instance, meaning that is now installed separately from the Tomcat servlet engine, and the installation package contains all of the Traffic Router specific software, configuration and startup scripts including some additional configuration files needed for Tomcat.
+Note:: Traffic Router 2.3 has been converted to a formal Tomcat instance, meaning that is now installed separately from the Tomcat servlet engine.
+The Traffic Router installation package contains all of the Traffic Router specific software, configuration and startup scripts including some additional configuration files needed for Tomcat.
 These new configuration files can all be found in the ``/opt/traffic_router/conf`` directory and generally serve to override Tomcat's default settings.
 ..
 Note:: Starting with Traffic Router 1.5, many of the configuration files under ``/opt/traffic_router/conf`` are only needed to override the default configuration values for Traffic Router.
 Most of the given default values will work well for any CDN.
 Critical values that must be changed are hostnames and credentials for communicating with other Traffic Control components such as Traffic Ops and Traffic Monitor.

 ..
 Note:: Pre-existing installations having configuration files in ``/opt/traffic_router/conf`` will still be used and honored for Traffic Router 1.5 and onward.